-Minimum 2:1 (or equivalent)
+Minimum 2:1 (or equivalent).

 Months of entry

+The Open University has a wide-ranging approach to international development, which focuses on science, technology, innovation and development; and institutional and human capabilities in development.
+One of the key areas we are researching is the so-called ‘Rising Powers’, particularly China and India.
 Since 1979, China has grown at an average rate of more than nine per cent per year.
 India has grown at a similar pace since the early 1990s.
 At the OU we ask: what impact will China and India have on the developing world in general, and on the nature and incidence of poverty in particular?

 Qualification and course duration